Top 10 Deck Styles and How to Choose the Right One for Your Home

 • Can be positioned to capture the best views or sun exposure

-• Offers privacy from the main house
+• Offers privacy and separation from the home

 Cons: